Toxikuu/to/README.md

 post-build steps system that runs before QA.
 This system should be similar to QA.
 Probably call it opts.
 Move strip into opts.
 Should allow for stuff like opts=(!strip !la)
+    - [x] Move strip into opts and remove it from config.toml
 - [x] Add --force for `to build`.
 Make the build not wanna build by default, only building if the pkgfile is newer than the distfile.
 - [x] Make cli modular
 - [ ] Fix message formatting as visible in `tzdata`
+- [x] Remove runtime dependencies entirely
 - [x] Don't install runtime dependencies to the build environment.
     - [x] There needs to be some way to check whether a package is being installed in the build environment.
 Use the existence of /D.